 If you’ve never tasted a coffee ground that gives a chocolate and grapefruit flavor, then this is your chance to try it out.

-The coffee beans are medium-bodied.
-It is richly aromatic, full of flavor, and with a chocolate taste that’s evident upon the first sip that lingers throughout the cup.
+The coffee beans are medium-bodied and are richly aromatic, full of flavor, and with a chocolate taste that’s evident upon the first sip that lingers throughout the cup.

 Why Should You Try Costa Rican Coffee?